FDG2801/CoTrFuse/readme_fdg.md

 # CoTrFuse

+## 0. Copy this folder
+- I did a copy with:
+1. code
+2. open github desktop
+3. selected a folder

 ## 1.Download pre-trained swin transformer model (Swin-T)
 - Model already downloaded, it is in the 'pretrained_ckpt' directory.
 Also the 'checkpoint' directory has been created